Sports and Societies

 University life is not just about work and studying - you need to factor in time for fun and socialising too

-John Moores Students’ Union (JMSU) offers students the opportunity to become a member of fantastic clubs and societies.
+John Moores Students’ Union (JMSU) offers students the opportunity to become a member of fantastic sports clubs and societies.

-For a full list of all groups, clubs and societies or for further information on setting up your own group, visit the LiverpoolSU website.
+For a full list of all groups, clubs and societies or for further information on setting up your own group, visit the JMSU website.

 Becoming part of a team or taking part in physical activity can be a great way to unwind, keep fit and meet new people.
 John Moores Students’ Union offers a range of sports clubs and intramural (competitive) sport.

 Whether you're looking for the intensity of a team sport or the individual mental challenge of cross country, there's something for all abilities at JMSU: take a look at the current list.

-If you're looking for something fun and different why not give the Trampoline Club, Wakeboarding or the Ski and Snowboard Team a try?
+If you're looking for something fun and different why not give the Trampoline Club, Basketball or the Ski and Snowboard Team a try?

 All sports at LJMU are great social activities and most teams have their own Twitter feeds and Facebook pages.